 - Lose any feeling of context

 It’s no wonder that “Zoom anxiety” has become a thing.
 Social animals are being made to figure things out when faced with a screen of pixelated boxes.
 In the beginning, it may have felt novel and fresh.
-Now, some 14 months later, it has you wallowing in a world of dread.
+Now, months later, it has you wallowing in a world of dread.

 Practice With Friends and Family